mjbieren/Coleochaetophyceae_Phylogenomics/Scripts/24_ACSR/README.md

 # 24. Ancestral Character State Reconstruction (ACSR)

-This repository contains scripts for performing **Ancestral Character State Reconstruction (ACSR)**, designed explicitly for the Coleochaetophyceae phylogenomics project.
+For the Coleochaetophyceae, we aimed to conduct an **Ancestral Character State Reconstruction (ACSR)**on several key characteristics, specifically for the Coleochaetophyceae phylogenomics project.

 ## Overview